 – write more

-– try hard to desist from attempting stupid things like fall standing on cupboards and falling off, being reckless with sharp kitchen knives
+– try hard to desist from attempting stupid things like standing on cupboards and falling off, being reckless with sharp kitchen knives

 – spend more time on the beach